How Shannen Doherty Emerged From Her Rocky Past to Become Hollywood's Biggest Fighter

 If life is truly about taking lemons and turning them into a sugary sweet drink, then Shannen Doherty just might be winning.

-Few people have proven more adept at flipping the script than the 35-year Hollywood vet.
-Sure, she was cut loose from Fox's beloved teen dramedy Beverly Hills, 90210 in part because of her bad girl rep and constant feuds with costar Jennie Garth.
+Few people have proven more adept at flipping the script than the 37-year Hollywood vet.
+Sure, she was cut loose from the original iteration of Fox's beloved teen dramedy Beverly Hills, 90210 in part because of her bad girl rep and constant feuds with costar Jennie Garth.
 "There were times when we wanted to claw each other's eyes out," Garth has admitted.
-But flash-forward nearly three decades—and one successful reboot—later and Garth labels Doherty "one of my dearest, closest friends."
+But flash-forward three decades—and a few reboots—later and Garth labels Doherty "one of my dearest, closest friends."

-And, yes, she made more than a few relationship missteps, with two quickie marriages and a handful of bad engagements to her name.
-But that just made her more adept at recognizing her "soul mate" in photographer husband Kurt Iswarienko, a man she vowed to "walk any path with" and "take any bullet for."
+And, yes, she made a few relationship detours, with two quickie marriages and a handful of bad engagements to her name.
+But that just made her more adept at recognizing her "soulmate" in photographer husband Kurt Iswarienko, a man she vowed to "walk any path with" and "take any bullet for."

-As for that tough girl façade, turns out she needed that to face her toughest battle yet: a 2015 breast cancer diagnosis.
-Having entered remission exactly a year ago, the actress is able to mark her 47th birthday today with a little extra wisdom.
-"Cancer has, in a strange way, done some amazing things for me," the star, next up in the Heathers TV series, told Entertainment Tonight.
+As for that tough girl façade, turns out she needed that to face her toughest battle yet.
+Some three years after announcing she was in remission, a battle with her insurance agency has forced her to make a stunning revelation: her breast cancer has returned and progressed to stage four.

+Though she'd been undergoing treatments for more than a year, "I don't think that I've processed it," she shared on Tuesday's Good Morning America.
+"It's a bitter pill to swallow in a lot of ways.
+I definitely have days where I say, 'Why me?'
+And then I go, 'Well why not me?
+Who else?
+Who else beside me deserves this?'
+None of us do.
+I would say that my first reaction is always concern about how am I going to tell my mom, my husband."

+"I thought when I finally do come out I would have worked and worked 16 hours a day and people can look at that and say, 'Oh my God, she can work and other people with stage 4 can work,'" she explained.
+"Our life doesn't end the minute we get that diagnosis.
+We still have some living to do."

+In fact, the 48-year-old might just argue her most crucial living came after learning she had the disease.
+"Cancer has, in a strange way, done some amazing things for me," the actress told Entertainment Tonight.
 "It's allowed me to be more me, like much more in touch with who I am, and much more vulnerable and the person that I always was, but I think it got hidden behind a lot of stuff."

 Doherty would be the first to admit she arrived on the 90210 set in 1990 with a bit of a prickly exterior.
 Actually the actress, by then a veteran of TV series Little House on the Prairie and 1989 cult favorite Heathers, would label it as confidence.